kaleb-minassie/chip8-emulator/README.md

 # Due Date: Saturday, May 3rd by 11:59:00 PM EDT

+## Extra Credit
+- I plan to submit my project early for the 5% early submission extra
+  credit on April 26th.
+- I would like to participate in the performance contest for up to 5% extra credit.

 ## Current Status

-- Opcode implementation: 15 opcodes implememented
+- Opcode implementation: 21 opcodes implememented
 - SDL basecode added
 - `mychip8.c` file created for core emulator logic

 ## Progress
  - **Display / Flow:**
     - `00E0` - Clear the display
+    - `00EE` - Returm from subroutine
     - `1NNN` - Jump to address
   - **Registers:**
     - `6XNN` - Set Vx = NN